 Our authorized share capital consists of an unlimited number of Subordinate Voting Shares, an unlimited number of Multiple Voting Shares and an unlimited number of preferred shares, issuable in series.
 As at May 11, 2020, there were 12,500,000 Subordinate Voting Shares issued and outstanding, 25,100,000 Multiple Voting Shares issued and outstanding (each of which is convertible into Subordinate Voting Shares on a one-for-one basis), and no preferred shares issued and outstanding.
-In addition, as at such date we had 1,650,000 options, each of which can be exercised or settled for one Subordinate Voting Share and 10,728 Deferred Share Units issued and outstanding under the Company's omnibus incentive plan.
+In addition, as at such date we had 1,650,000 options, each of which can be exercised or settled for one Subordinate Voting Share and 10,728 Deferred Share Units issued and outstanding under our omnibus incentive plan.
 As of the date hereof, AMG holds all of the Multiple Voting Shares and 75,000 of the Subordinate Voting Shares, representing approximately 67% of the issued and outstanding Shares and 89% of the voting power attached to all of the Shares.

-Subject to financial results, capital requirements, available cash flow, corporate law requirements and any other factors that the board of directors of the Company may consider relevant, the Company expects to declare a quarterly dividend on the Subordinate Voting Shares and Multiple Voting Shares equal to approximately \$0.05 per share on an ongoing basis.
-The first dividend, equal to an aggregate amount of approximately \$2,288,712 (or \$0.06087 per Share) was paid on April 15, 2020 for the period beginning on December 11, 2019, and ending on March 31, 2020 to shareholders of record on March 31, 2020.
+Subject to financial results, capital requirements, available cash flow, corporate law requirements and any other factors that our board of directors may consider relevant, we expect to declare a quarterly dividend on the Subordinate Voting Shares and Multiple Voting Shares equal to approximately \$0.05 per share on an ongoing basis.
+Our first dividend for Q1 2020, in the amount of \$0.06087 per Share, was paid on April 15, 2020 for the period beginning on December 11, 2019 and ending on March 31, 2020, to shareholders of record as at March 31, 2020.
+Our Q2 2020 dividend, in the amount of \$0.05 per Share, was paid on July 15, 2020 for the period beginning on April 1, 2020 and ending on June 30, 2020, to shareholders of record as at June 30, 2020.
 Dividends are declared and paid in arrears.
 The amount and timing of the payment of any dividends are not guaranteed and are subject to the discretion of our board of directors.